Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-6.
+- The Rockies have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.

-- When it comes to the total, the Rockies and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Rockies and their foes are 4-6-0 in their previous 10 contests.

-- The Rockies have covered the spread in all of their previous 10 matchups (one of those contests had a runline.
+- The Rockies have covered the runline in the one of their previous 10 games that had a set runline.

 Rockies Betting Records & Stats